josephchenhk/qtrader_strategies/README.md

 2. Once a candidate pair is determined by the two-step method, it is valid throughout the next testing period, and the hedge ratio will also remain unchanged.

+3. The distribution of the spread follows a normal distribution, and the distances can be measured by standard deviations.

 Note that in reality, there is no guarantee for any of the assumptions above.
 Violation of the assumptions